Perinatal Trauma and Loss Care Service

 Who is in the team?

-The Perinatal Trauma and Loss Care Service is a psychology driven service.
-1:1 therapy is provided by a small team of Psychologists, Assistant Psychologists and Psychotherapists.
+The Perinatal Trauma and Loss Care Service is a psychology-driven service providing individual therapy.
+We have a small team of Psychologists, Assistant Psychologists and Psychotherapists.
 We have additional multi-disciplinary staff who support the service in different ways.

-Our Specialist Midwife works with clients who are pregnant and newly postnatal.
+Our Specialist Midwife works with women and birthing people who are pregnant and newly postnatal.
 Specialist Midwife support in the antenatal period will complement psychological therapy with antenatal education, individualised birth planning and tailored support.
 During the early weeks after birth, Specialist Midwife postnatal support can be available until you return to regular psychological therapy.
-The aim of Specialist Midwifery is to assist clients to navigate their pregnancy, birth, and early weeks in way that promotes emotional safety and wellbeing.
+The aim of Specialist Midwifery is to assist women and birthing people to navigate their pregnancy, birth, and early weeks in way that promotes emotional safety and wellbeing.

-Our Peer support worker has lived experience of loss and trauma.
+Our Peer support worker has lived experience of trauma and loss.
 Peer support workers are able to offer support in the form of story sharing, pregnancy/parenting after loss support, trauma education and to support signposting of outside charities and professionals.

 What we offer